-- Methylation-sensitive restriction enzyme analysis: Isoschizomers of bacterial restriction endonucleases with different sensitivities for 5-methylcytosine can be used to determine the methylation status of specific CpG dinucleotides25.
-Methylation-sensitive restriction enzymes have several limitations, such as the fact that the methylation-sensitive restriction merely informs on the methylation status of the cytosine residues which are recognized by the restriction enzymes used, but do not provide information about other methylation sites. - 2.
-Bisulfite conversion: Bisulfite conversion26 consists of the treatment of double-stranded genomic DNA with sodium bisulfite, leading to deamination of unmethylated cytosines into uracil.
+- Methylation-sensitive restriction enzyme analysis: Isoschizomers of bacterial restriction endonucleases with different sensitivities for 5-methylcytosine can be used to determine the methylation status of specific CpG-dinucleotides28.
+Methylation-sensitive restriction enzymes have several limitations including that methylation-sensitive restriction merely informs on the methylation status of the cytosine residues which are recognized by the restriction enzymes used. - 2.
+Bisulfite conversion: Bisulfite conversion29 consists of the treatment of double-stranded genomic DNA with sodium bisulfite, leading to deamination of non-methylated cytosines into uracil.
 PCR is then performed with primers that differentiate between methylated and unmethylated sequences.
-Bisulfite-based techniques can be cumbersome, involving time-and labor-intensive chemical treatments that damage DNA and limit throughput. - 3.
-Methylated DNA Immunoprecipitation (MeDIP): In this assay, an antibody specific for methylated cytosines (anti-5-methylcytosine antibody) is used to immunoprecipitate methylated DNA from genomic DNA fragmented by enzymatic digestion or sonication27.
+Bisulfite-based techniques can be cumbersome, involving time-and labor-intensive chemical treatments that damage DNA and limit throughput.
+Additionally, PCR primer design becomes difficult due to reduction in genome complexity after bisulfite treatment, leading to an inability to elucidate the methylation pattern at CpG dinucleotides in a genomic locus of interest. - 3.
+Methylated DNA Immunoprecipitation (MeDIP): In this assay, an antibody specific for methylated cytosines (anti-5-methylcytosine antibody) is used to immunoprecipitate methylated DNA from genomic DNA fragmented by enzymatic digestion or sonication30.
 The resulting enrichment is usually analyzed by PCR based methods; thus MeDIP can be combined with DNA microarrays for genome-wide analysis of CpG methylation.
 However, this technique is relatively time-consuming, requires a large amount of fragmented DNA starting material and only works with denatured DNA.

-The MethylCollector Ultra Kit is for research use only.
+The HypoMethylCollector Kit is for research use only.
 Not for use in diagnostic procedures.

-Range of detection: MethylCollector Ultra can be performed on 1 ng - 1 μg of fragmented genomic DNA.
+Range of detection: HypoMethylCollector can be performed on 10 ng - 1 μg of genomic DNA.